mattetti/bugsnag-ios/README.md

 ###releaseStage

-If you would like to distinguish between errors that happen in different stages of the application release process (development, production, etc) you can set the `releaseStage` that is reported to Bugsnag.
+In order to distinguish between errors that occur in different stages of the application release process a release stage is sent to Bugsnag when an error occurs.
+This is automatically configured by the iOS notifier to be "production", unless DEBUG is defined during compilation.
+In this case it will be set to "development".
+If you wish to override this, you can do so by setting the releaseStage property manually:

 ```objective-c
 [Bugsnag instance].releaseStage = @"development";
 ```

-By default this is set to be "production".

 ###notifyReleaseStages